 I started with 2 coats of Cried For The Moon on all of my nails.
 Then I added a healthy coat of Crazy Diamond on my index and pinky fingers followed by a fast drying topcoat.

-My embellishments are a mix of Swarovski flatback AB's, pointed Crystal and 1mm caviar beads on the rose nails.
+I chose to embellish with a mix of Swarovski flatback AB’s, pointed Crystal and 1mm caviar beads on the rose nails.
 I used one of my new favorite Swarovski Trends Crystal Packs on the remaining nails.
 This combination was called Mint Turquoise.